 Despite all the sexual hype in the media, most people find it difficult to talk about problems in their sex life.
 Many couples and individuals find that talking to an experienced and qualified psychosexual therapist can help them talk about and resolve their problems.
 In fact, according to Relate, 93% of clients who see a psychosexual therapist report that their sexual relationships become significantly better.

-Psychosexual therapy is the new name for sex therapy as many sexual problems are rooted in our thoughts and emotions.
+Psychosexual therapy is the new name for sex therapy as many sexual problems are rooted in our thoughts, emotions and habits.

 Sometimes sexual difficulties are a symptom of unresolved conflicts within the relationship and these conflicts will need to be explored in counselling.